jp2321/dl4cv_dev/chapters/chapter2.md

 Set the color values for red high so that the box of 0 to 70 and 0 to 40 appears red.

 <codeblock id="02_02_2">
+Remember that cv2 has the order of the channels BGR.
 </codeblock>
 </exercise>